ritikam29/Attendance-Tracker/README.md

 14.The face photo of the student who is kicked out will not be counted next time taking the attendance.

+## Implementation

+The project is built using the face-api.js which is a js api for face detection and face recognition in the browser which uses node.js with tenser flow.

+Regarding the face detection, the API provides 3 kinds of face detection pre-trained models which are MTCNN, SSD MobileNet V1 and Tiny Face.
+Among these models, I used the SSD MobileNet V1 because it is much more efficient and accurate as compared to the others.

+The system is a client-server architecture which contains several modules such as face registration module, face matching module, user module, attendance module and course module.
+Each module is backed by the resolver in the server to handle the respective GraphQL request query.

 ## Tech Stack

 The project used face.api js which is a Javascript face recognition library which uses state-of-the-art deep learning algorithm and provide a high level API to perform tasks such as age prediction, gender prediction, face expression prediction, face detection, facial landmark detection and face recognition.